UA-Online/style-guide/_pages/real-time-real-time.md

 ---
 title: real time, real-time
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## real time, real-time
+# real time, real-time

 Hyphenate as a compound modifier: _It happened in real time.
 It was a real-time event._[^69]